input-output-hk/cardano-docs.iohk.io/_docs/protocols/handling-blocks-and-headers.md

 ## Block Creation

-There are two kinds of blocks: **main** block and **genesis** block.
-We create main block with [`createMainBlock`](https://github.com/input-output-hk/cardano-sl/blob/517a72801c0bbb11a34c8d6a6d528fff5f094471/src/Pos/Block/Logic.hs#L29) function and genesis block with [`createGenesisBlock`](https://github.com/input-output-hk/cardano-sl/blob/517a72801c0bbb11a34c8d6a6d528fff5f094471/src/Pos/Block/Logic.hs#L28) function.
+There are two kinds of blocks: a **main** block and a **genesis** block.
+We create a main block with [`createMainBlock`](https://github.com/input-output-hk/cardano-sl/blob/517a72801c0bbb11a34c8d6a6d528fff5f094471/src/Pos/Block/Logic.hs#L29) function and a genesis block with [`createGenesisBlock`](https://github.com/input-output-hk/cardano-sl/blob/517a72801c0bbb11a34c8d6a6d528fff5f094471/src/Pos/Block/Logic.hs#L28) function.

 ### Main Block Creation

 We try to create a new main block on top of the best chain if possible.
 We actually can create new block if:

-* we know genesis block for epoch from given slot id,
+* we know the genesis block for the epoch from given slot id,
 * last known block is not more than [`slotSecurityParam`](https://github.com/input-output-hk/cardano-sl/blob/517a72801c0bbb11a34c8d6a6d528fff5f094471/src/Pos/Block/Logic.hs#L55) blocks away from given slot id.

 Value of [`slotSecurityParam`](https://github.com/input-output-hk/cardano-sl/blob/517a72801c0bbb11a34c8d6a6d528fff5f094471/src/Pos/Constants.hs#L103) (actually - number of slots) depends on maximum number of blocks which can be rolled back.
 This [maximum number](https://github.com/input-output-hk/cardano-sl/blob/517a72801c0bbb11a34c8d6a6d528fff5f094471/src/Pos/Constants.hs#L98) is a security parameter from the protocol paper.

 First of all, we have to check whether our software can create block according to current global state.
 If not - we just report that this software is obsolete.
 If yes, we have to [check slot id](https://github.com/input-output-hk/cardano-sl/blob/517a72801c0bbb11a34c8d6a6d528fff5f094471/src/Pos/Block/Logic.hs#L633): it shouldn't be too big but should be bigger than slot id from the last known block.
-Then, if this condition is satisfied, we can [actually create new block](https://github.com/input-output-hk/cardano-sl/blob/517a72801c0bbb11a34c8d6a6d528fff5f094471/src/Pos/Block/Logic.hs#L646).
+Then, if this condition is satisfied, we can [actually create the new block](https://github.com/input-output-hk/cardano-sl/blob/517a72801c0bbb11a34c8d6a6d528fff5f094471/src/Pos/Block/Logic.hs#L646).

 ### Genesis Block Creation

-We create genesis block for current epoch when head of currently known best chain is [`MainBlock`](https://github.com/input-output-hk/cardano-sl/blob/517a72801c0bbb11a34c8d6a6d528fff5f094471/src/Pos/Block/Logic.hs#L76) corresponding to one of last [`slotSecurityParam`](https://github.com/input-output-hk/cardano-sl/blob/517a72801c0bbb11a34c8d6a6d528fff5f094471/src/Pos/Constants.hs#L103) slots of (i - 1)-th epoch.
+We create a genesis block for the current epoch when the head of currently known best chain is [`MainBlock`](https://github.com/input-output-hk/cardano-sl/blob/517a72801c0bbb11a34c8d6a6d528fff5f094471/src/Pos/Block/Logic.hs#L76) corresponding to one of last [`slotSecurityParam`](https://github.com/input-output-hk/cardano-sl/blob/517a72801c0bbb11a34c8d6a6d528fff5f094471/src/Pos/Constants.hs#L103) slots of (i - 1)-th epoch.

 First of all, we try to get leaders.
-If there's no leaders or not enough blocks for LRC (Leaders and Richmen Computation), we just report about error, otherwise we're trying to create [actually new genesis block](https://github.com/input-output-hk/cardano-sl/blob/517a72801c0bbb11a34c8d6a6d528fff5f094471/src/Pos/Block/Logic.hs#L581).
+If there's no leaders or not enough blocks for LRC (Leaders and Richmen Computation), we just report an error, otherwise we're trying to create [actually new genesis block](https://github.com/input-output-hk/cardano-sl/blob/517a72801c0bbb11a34c8d6a6d528fff5f094471/src/Pos/Block/Logic.hs#L581).
 However, sometimes we [shouldn't create one](https://github.com/input-output-hk/cardano-sl/blob/517a72801c0bbb11a34c8d6a6d528fff5f094471/src/Pos/Block/Logic.hs#L558).
-For example, we shouldn't do it [for 0-th epoch](https://github.com/input-output-hk/cardano-sl/blob/517a72801c0bbb11a34c8d6a6d528fff5f094471/src/Pos/Block/Logic.hs#L560).
+For example, we shouldn't do it [for the 0-th epoch](https://github.com/input-output-hk/cardano-sl/blob/517a72801c0bbb11a34c8d6a6d528fff5f094471/src/Pos/Block/Logic.hs#L560).

 ## Block Application